Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz: Plancherel formulas

 Let us show that set $B_\al$ contains the whole diagonal $\{(a,a)\colon \min C_\al\le a\le \max C_\al\}$.
 We need to prove that (1) there exists a southeast cone covering $(a,a)$, i.e., a number $i\in C_\al$ such that $i\le a$ and $\sigma(i)\ge a$; and (2) there exists a northwest cone covering $(a,a)$, i.e., a number $j\in C_\al$ such that $j\ge a$ and $\sigma(j)\le a$.
 If $a=\min C_\al$, then $i=a$ and $j=\sigma^{-1}(a)$ would suffice, and case $a=\max C_\al$ is analogous.
 Assume that $\min C_\al<a<\max C_\al$, and that such $i$ (corresponding to a covering southeast cone) does not exist.
 Then for all $i\in C_\al$, the fact that $i\le a$ would imply that $\sigma(i)\le a$, too.
 This is not possible because $C_\al$ is an indecomposable subset with the property $\sigma(C_\al)=C_\al$.
 The existence of a covering northwest cone is established similarly.

 \textbf{IV.
 Region $B$.} Define the region $B$ on the graph of the permutation $\sigma$ to be the union of all the regions $B_\al$ corresponding to independent cycles of $\sigma$.
 That is,

-One readily sees that local maxima $\sigma(i)$ in the permutation word $\sigma$ correspond to northwest corners $(i,\sigma(i))$ on the boundary of $B$; and local minima $\sigma(j)$ of word $\sigma$ read from right to left correspond to southeast corners $(j,\sigma(j))$ on the boundary of $B$.
+One readily sees that running maxima $\sigma(i)$ in the permutation word $\sigma$ correspond to northwest corners $(i,\sigma(i))$ on the boundary of $B$; and running minima $\sigma(j)$ of word $\sigma$ read from right to left correspond to southeast corners $(j,\sigma(j))$ on the boundary of $B$.
 (This description of corners on the boundary does not always hold for the individual parts $B_\al$.)

 Let $B=\tilde B_1\sqcup \ldots\sqcup \tilde B_s$ be the decomposition of the region $B$ into connected subregions.
 Each $\tilde B_l$, $l=1,\ldots,s$ is a union of some of the $B_\al$'s, $\al\in\{1,\ldots,r\}$ (hence $s\le r$).
 In more detail, parts $B_\al$ and $B_\be$ belong to the same connected subregion $\tilde B_l$ if and only if the independent cycles $C_\al$ and $C_\be$ ``intersect'' in the sense that $[\min C_\al,\max C_\al]\cap [\min C_\be,\max C_\be]\ne \varnothing$.
 For example, on Fig.~\ref{fig:sigma_graph} we have $B=(B_1\cup B_2)\sqcup B_3$.